WebberZone/add-to-all/readme.txt

 == Installation ==

+= WordPress install =
+1. Navigate to Plugins within your WordPress Admin Area

+2. Click "Add new" and in the search box enter "Add to All" and select "Keyword" from the dropdown

+3. Find the plugin in the list (usually the first result) and click "Install Now"

+= Manual install =
 1. Download the plugin

 2. Extract the contents of add-to-all.zip to wp-content/plugins/ folder.
 You should get a folder called add-to-all.

 3. Activate the Plugin in WP-Admin.

-4. Goto Settings > Add to All to configure
+4. Goto Settings &raquo; Add to All to configure

 == Screenshots ==